lazeicoder/Airline-Booking/README.md

 ```
 - If you're setting up your development environment, then write the username of your db, password of your db and in dialect mention whatever db you're using for ex:
 mysql, mariadb, etc
-- If you're setting yp test or prod environment, make sure you also replace the host with the hosted db url.
+- If you're setting up test or prod environment, make sure you also replace the host with the hosted db url.